Ropewalk: Examples

 Downtown Liverpool's bohemian RopeWalks district takes its name from this practice and consists of the lanes where this work once took place.

 Cable Street in London started as a straight path along which hemp ropes were twisted into ships' cables (i.e. ropes).

 The ropewalk at Chatham Dockyard (as part of the Ropery or Ropehouse) is still producing rope commercially and has an internal length of 1135 ft.
 When it was constructed in 1790, it was the longest brick building in Europe.
 Before steam power was introduced in 1836, it took over 200 men to form and close a cable laid rope of 20 in circumference.
 The rope walk is used to form and close the rope, these being the final stages in rope making.
 Before this the raw hemp, manila hemp or sisal has to be hatchelled, spun into yarn, and tarred.

 In the early 17th century, Peter Appleby constructed a 300 m ropewalk (for the dockyard) in the Christianshavn neighbourhood of Copenhagen, Denmark.

-From the late 17th century, the ropewalk on the Swedish island of Lindholmen was a key component of the Karlskrona naval base producing rope up to 300 metres in length for the cordage of warships.
+From the late 17th century, the ropewalk on the Swedish island of Lindholmen was a key component of the Karlskrona Naval Base producing rope up to 300 metres in length for the cordage of warships.
 Although production ceased in 1960, the elaborately designed facility is now open to the public with exhibitions and demonstrations of ropemaking.
 A similarly scaled facility in Rochefort, Charente-Maritime, France, called the Corderie Royale, is also maintained as a museum within the Centre International de la Mer.

 In the 18th Century, Malta and Port Mahon, on the island of Menorca, both had open-air ropewalks.

 In Boston in the Massachusetts Colony, some early rope making businesses were called 'ropewalks'.
+An important industry in an active port city, documentation of many of their locations can be found on maps of the period.
+A granite structure formerly used for US Navy lines remains in the Charlestown Navy Yard, but has been converted to housing.
+The Charlestown Ropewalk is claimed to be the only standing ropewalk in the United States.
+A relocated partial ropewalk originally from Plymouth is on display at the Mystic Seaport Museum.

-Jalan Pintal Tali which is in one of the older, central parts of George Town, Penang, Malaysia, literally means "rope-twisting street".
+Jalan Pintal Tali, which is in one of the older, central parts of George Town, Penang, Malaysia, literally means "rope-twisting street".

 In Toronto, a ropewalk appears on municipal maps from as early as the 1860s and operated for at least 40 years.
 The ropewalk ran to the east of Lansdowne Avenue (formerly Jameson Avenue, then North Lansdowne Avenue).
-1884 Insurance Plan shows the factory going from lot 42 at the south end to lot 35 at the north.
+An 1884 Insurance Plan shows the factory going from lot 42 at the south end to lot 35 at the north.

-The Reeperbahn in Hamburg is now the center of the famous amusement and red-light district St. Pauli.
+The Reeperbahn (English: "ropewalk") in Hamburg is now the center of the famous amusement and red-light district St. Pauli.

 The Ropewalk in Nottingham passes over Park Tunnel.